skippergoroye/Ecommerce-Nestjs/README.md

 # SQL QUERY
+1.
-DELETE FROM role WHERE name = 'skipper'
+DELETE FROM role
+WHERE name = 'skipper'

+2.
+DELETE FROM endpoint
+where id = 2